Quantum memory based on concatenating surface codes and quantum Hamming codes: Locally decaying errors

 \section{Locally decaying errors}

-When errors are correlated, the threshold still exists if the errors are locally decaying~\cite{pattison2023hierarchical}.
-To define \textit{locally decaying error}, let $E_S$ be any set containing the errors occurring on the physical qubits, where the elements of $E_S$ are single-qubit errors.
-For example, $X_1X_2$ would be represented as $E_S=\{X_1,X_2\}$. $|E_S|$ is the cardinal number of $E_S$. $P(E_S)$ is the marginal probability distribution of the event that $E_S$ has occured.
-The definition of \textit{locally decaying error} is: \begin{definition} If all selections of $E_S$ and $P(E_S)$ satisfy
+When errors are correlated, threshold still exists if the errors are locally decaying~\cite{pattison2023hierarchical}.
+To define \textit{locally decaying error}, let $E_S$ be any set containing the errors occurring on physical qubits, where the elements of $E_S$ are single-qubit errors.
+For example, $X_1X_2$ would be represented by $E_S=\{X_1,X_2\}$. $|E_S|$ is the cardinal number of $E_S$. $P(E_S)$ is the marginal probability distribution of the event that $E_S$ has occured.
+The definition of \textit{locally decaying error} is as follows. \begin{definition} If all selections of $E_S$ and $P(E_S)$ satisfy

 where $p$ is a constant, then the distribution $P(E_S)$ is locally decaying with rate $p$, and the error model generating $E_S$ is a \textit{locally decaying error} model. \end{definition}